-Bustling, historic Morpeth combines traditional market town-charm with stylish highstreets, modern shopping centres and upscale bars.
+Bustling, historic Morpeth is the main town in Northumberland, it combines traditional market town-charm with stylish highstreets, modern shopping centres and upscale bars.
 Quaint, cobbled streets, quirky farmers’ markets and classic general markets give the town an irresistible antiquity and showcase its unique heritage and beauty.

 Whitehouse Farm Centre south of Morpeth offers a fun family day out where you can enjoy activities such as bottle feeding lambs, tractor rides and meeting lots of small animals.

 Did you know that Northumberland has its own musical instrument, the Northumbrian Pipes?
 Discover more about this unusual instrument at Morpeth Chantry Bagpipe Museum, a striking 13th Century Grade 1 listed building hosting a collection of over 120 sets of pipes from across Europe.
 Morpeth Chantry also hosts a tourist information centre and sells a range of Northumbrian gifts and produce.